PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 The adjacent 218-line rank-3-to-NHWC reshape helper, 293-line attention
 Gather/Transpose/Reshape cleanup, and 190-line attention pre-projection rank- lift remain intentionally unchanged under their recorded no-owner decisions.
+The corrected 207-line
+`_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains` helper now has a dedicated positive and rejection contract, but the structurally matching gaze model still records zero production rewrites.
+Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
+The next raw source-order implementation is the 555-line opposite-direction elementwise fan-out helper;
-The next raw source-order implementation is the 207-line `_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains` helper.
-It has no dedicated direct fixture.
-Resume by inventorying multi-input pre-Transpose ownership, the allowed elementwise closure, constant rotation, fan-out and public-boundary guards, post-Transpose alias handling, its single production position, and the smallest sequential zero-SWAP real-model owner before deciding whether it has enough evidence for mechanical extraction; no broad conversion sweep is implied by this checkpoint.
+inventory its existing indirect coverage and real ownership before deciding whether it is a safer evidence-backed unit.
+No broad conversion sweep is implied by this checkpoint.